G-Node/python-odml/README.rst

 Should you find a behaviour that is likely a bug, please file a bug report at `the github bug tracker <https://github.com/G-Node/python-odml/issues>`_.

-If you have questions regarding the use of the library or the editor, feel free to join the `#gnode <http://webchat.freenode.net?channels=%23gnode>`_ IRC channel on freenode.
+If you have questions regarding the use of the library, feel free to join the `#gnode <http://webchat.freenode.net?channels=%23gnode>`_ IRC channel on freenode.